Tron0/AkladellWebsite/rules.md

 **Range: 60'**

-**Duration: 1d4 hours**
+**Duration: 1d4 turns**

-Affects up to 1d4 Hit Dice of creatures within 60 feet to sleep.
-Least Hit Dice creatures affected first and those with 4+3 Hit Dice and above remain unaffected.
+Affects up to 2d4 Hit Dice of creatures or a single target within 60 feet to sleep.

+- **Single Target:** A single creature with up to 4+3 Hit Dice

+- **Multiple Targets:** A total of up to 2d4 Hit Dice worth of creatures of 4 Hit Dice or lower within a 20'x20' square.

-Creatures can save vs. magic to avoid this effect.
-Otherwise they are unconscious for 1d4 hours unless awoken.
+The targets are unconscious for 1d4 turns unless awoken.

-Some beings such as undead are immune to this effect as they would be with magic.
+Some beings such as undead are immune to this effect as they would be with magical sleep.

 ### Suspend Life